-Hillary Clinton and Donald Trump (along with their outside groups) spent a staggering $2.65 billion in their quest to win the White House.
+Hillary Clinton and Donald Trump (along with outside groups) spent a staggering $2.65 billion in their quest to win the White House.
 The two crisscrossed the country in search of votes and with hopes of energizing partisans.
-Ads became universal; rallies nightly spectacles mirrored across the news stations and social media feeds.
-But did any of this actually matter?
-Did the multiple billions of dollars individuals donated and candidate and outside groups spent actually sway voters?
-Did the tireless thousands of miles travelled bear fruit on election night?
+Ads became universal; rallies nightly spectacles mirrored across news stations and social media feeds.
+But did the billions spent on television ads, long the staple in political marketing, actually boost candidate vote totals?
+Did the tireless thousands of miles traveled bear fruit on election night?

-Probably not.
-Just four variables explain 96 percent of Hillary Clinton’s vote variance across the 50 states and the District of Columbia: A given state’s 2013 partisan voter index (PVI) as determined by the Cook Political Report, the state’s GDP per capita, its percent minority, and the percent of the state’s population with at least a bachelor’s degree.
+Probably not, at least when controlling for a state’s partisan tilt and its demographics.
+In fact, just four variables explain 96 percent of Hillary Clinton’s vote variance across the 50 states and the District of Columbia: A given state’s partisan voter index (PVI) as determined by the Cook Political Report, the state’s GDP per capita, its percent minority, and the percent of the state’s population with at least a bachelor’s degree.
 These variables track a state’s electoral history and its demography – the measures themselves stand independent of 2016’s torrent of advertisements and other campaign activities.

 Regressing Clinton’s vote share on those variables shows that all are significant at the 90 percent confidence level; PVI, percent minority, and percent with at least a bachelor’s degree are all significant at the 99 percent confidence level (see table 1 for complete regression output).

-Importantly, swing states do not dominate the residuals.
+Importantly, swing states do not dominate the residuals, or states whose predicted results deviate from their actual results.
 In other words, the four aforementioned variables quite accurately explain results in the states bombarded by ads and frequented by the two candidates – had swing states been subject to large errors, it might have implied that ads and candidate visits tinkered at the margins, enough, perhaps, to swing a few percent of voters.
 Simulating Clinton’s vote share 25,000 times with the above regression formula produces chart 1, which shows that swing state results can be explained largely by underlying forces unaffected by Clinton’s dramatic fundraising and advertising advantage.

 The states with the biggest errors are Hawaii and North Dakota, by no means swing states and whose discrepancies can be easily explained.
 Hawaii, without its native on the ballot, moved towards its historical Democratic mean; North Dakota, an energy-rich state, swarmed to Trump in numbers greater than the simulation predicted because of Trump’s pro-energy, anti-regulation stance.
 Clinton also underperformed in New Mexico and Colorado, the former because of former New Mexico Gary Johnson’s presence.
 Colorado is the only swing state error likely attributable to ad and appearance discrepancy (Clinton went off the air in Colorado quite early in the campaign though Trump continued to purchase ad time).